jossai87/bedrock-agents-streamlit/README.md

 ![Orchestration2](Streamlit_App/images/orchestration2.png)

-- On the next screen, provide an agent name, and leave the other options as default, then select “Next”
+- On the next screen, provide an agent name, like “portfolio-creator”.
+Leave the other options as default, then select “Next”

 ![Agent details](Streamlit_App/images/agent_details.png)